ClickHouse/ClickHouse/docs/en/sql-reference/data-types/float.md

 Engine=MergeTree
 ORDER BY tuple();

-# Generate 1 000 000 random number with 2 decimal places and store them as a float and as a decimal
+# Generate 1 000 000 random numbers with 2 decimal places and store them as a float and as a decimal
 INSERT INTO float_vs_decimal SELECT round(randCanonical(), 3) AS res, res FROM system.numbers LIMIT 1000000;
 ```
 ```